va loan network white logo

 Habitat for Humanity Rochester – Veterans Build Program

-Habitat for Humanity Rochester partners with veterans to build homes and create sustainable, affordable living situations through sweat equity and financial assistance.
+Habitat for Humanity Rochester partners with Veterans to build homes and create sustainable, affordable living situations through sweat equity and financial assistance.

 Find more on Habitat for Humanity Rochester.